Assistant Professor of Behavior and Welfare

 Britt Conklin is the Associate Dean for Clinical Programs and a Professor.
 He grew up on a farming and ranching operation in the panhandle of Texas and has a diverse agricultural and veterinary background.

-Professor of Anatomic Pathology
+Assistant Professor of Anatomic Pathology

-Michael J. Cruz Penn is a Professor of Anatomic Pathology at the School of Veterinary Medicine of Texas Tech University.
+Michael J. Cruz Penn is a Assistant Professor of Anatomic Pathology at the School of Veterinary Medicine of Texas Tech University.
 He grew up and completed his Veterinary degree in Costa Rica with a graduation research focused on Veterinary Forensic Pathology.

 Professor of Theriogenology

-John Dascanio is the Senior Associate Dean for Academic and Student Services and a Professor of Theriogenology at Texas Tech University.
+John Dascanio is the Senior Associate Dean for Academic and Student Affairs and a Professor of Theriogenology at Texas Tech University.
 He is a diplomate of the American College of Theriogenology and the American Board of Veterinary Practitioners, Equine Specialty.

 Professor of Surgery-Large Animal